 Get $150 Off a Desuperheater for Your Geothermal System

-If you already have a geothermal heat pump, you can earn $150 if you install a desuperheater to supplement your existing water heater.
+If you already have geothermal, you can earn $150 if you install a desuperheater to supplement your existing water heater.

 A desuperheater is a small, auxiliary heat exchanger that uses superheated gases from the heat pump's compressor to heat water.
 This hot water then circulates through a pipe to the home's storage water heater tank.